Research shows that sleep can dramatically reduce your stress levels. A good night’s sleep may be just what you need for stress relief!

 From co-workers to family, stress can fracture relationships if we aren’t careful.

-Sleep is the antidote for stress
+Sleep is the key to stress relief

 Sleep is a wonderful remedy for a stressful day.

-Relaxing in the comfort of your bed and letting go of the worries of the world can give you a new perspective, renew your spirit and energy.
+Relaxing in the comfort of your bed and letting go of the worries of the world can give you a new perspective, and renew your spirit and energy.

 Sleeping provides an opportunity to recharge and get ready to face the world again.
 Relaxing in bed prior to sleeping begins the process of rebuilding your energy.